codeforamerica/trailsyserver/README.md

     heroku run rake db:create && db:migrate && db:seed

-To populate the database with sample trails, trailheads, and segments from CVNP and MPSSC:
+To populate the database with sample trails, trailheads, and segments from Cuyahoga Valley National Park and Metro Parks, Serving Summit County:

     heroku run rake load:all